 Start your day in Kennewick at Just Juice for coffee, cold-pressed juice, smoothies, or an acai bowl before heading out to explore.

 Sandollar Farms is family owned and known for breeding alpacas and great pyrenees.
-On Wednesday and Saturday mornings from April through October you can book a guided farm tour to visit the alpacas and dogs and stroll the orchard.
+On Wednesday and Saturday mornings from April through October, you can book a guided farm tour to visit the alpacas and stroll the orchard.
 After the tour, visit Fuzzy Wuzzy, the onsite fiber and leather arts studio.

 Lunch at Porter’s Barbecue